 - Final adopted Kyogle Town Centre Landscape Master Plan

 - Kyogle CBD Revitalisation Master Landscape Plan and Urban Design Report

 This master plan was developed in consultation with the community and adopted by Council in 2004.
 The first stage of construction included the amphitheatre, Visitor Information Centre, pathways, shelters and barbecue facilities.

 The KMI Hall is one of the most prominent and significant buildings in the Kyogle Main Street and an important community facility with a long history of change and adaptation.

 As part of the design process around these works, a broader Master Plan was developed in consultation with key stakeholders and broader community feedback.
 This master plan provides the basis for the staged development of the hall over time to ensure that this grand old building is able to meet the needs of the community for many decades to come.

-The first stage (or “option) is for the relocation of the Art Gallery, stage 2 focuses on the main hall and amenities, stage 3 includes a new kitchen and service ramp to the main hall, and stage 4 upgrades the back stage access and dressing rooms.
+The first stage (or “option”), which was completed in 2018, saw the relocation of the Roxy Art Gallery to the first floor of the building, along with the reinstatement of the original entrance from the Summerland Way, including a lift to the upstairs art gallery.
+Stage 2 focuses on the main hall and amenities, stage 3 includes a new kitchen and service ramp to the main hall, and stage 4 upgrades the back stage access and dressing rooms.